-The most common examples of workplace discrimination are retaliation, disability, race, sex and age.
+The most common examples of discrimination in the workplace are retaliation, disability, race, sex and age.

-If you are experiencing discrimination, then there are legal avenues you can take to prevent the discrimination from occurring and in some cases obtain damages from your employer.
+If you are experiencing discrimination in the workplace, then there are legal avenues you can take to prevent the emoployment discrimination from occurring and in some cases obtain damages from your employer.

 The primary federal organization that oversees anti-discrimination legislation and complaints from individual workers is the Equal Employment Opportunities Commission (EEOC).